MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-firewalls.md

 Azure does not accept traffic modified by a proxy or TLS/SSL intercepted traffic.

    >[!IMPORTANT]
    > SSL traffic interception is not supported and can lead to service failures when accessing endpoints.
 The maximum supported timeout to communicate with endpoints required for identity is 60 sec with 3 retry attempts.
-For more related information, see the [SSL interception](/azure-stack/operator/azure-stack-firewall?view=azs-2102#ssl-interception&preserve-view=true) section of Azure Stack Hub firewall integration.
+For more related information, see [Azure Stack Hub firewall integration](/azure-stack/operator/azure-stack-firewall?view=azs-2102#ssl-interception&preserve-view=true).

 ## Network port requirements
 Ensure that the proper network ports are open between all server nodes both within a site and between sites (for stretched clusters).
 You'll need appropriate firewall and router rules to allow ICMP, SMB (port 445, plus port 5445 for SMB Direct), and WS-MAN (port 5985) bi-directional traffic between all servers in the cluster.